-Go to the IMAGE > Advanced > Tint menu and press $\triangleleft / \triangleright$.
+Go to the IMAGE > Advanced > Tint menu and press $\triangleleft$ $/\triangleright$ .

-The higher the value, the more greenish the picture becomes.
-The lower the value, the more reddish the picture becomes.
+The higher the value, the more reddish the picture becomes.
+The lower the value, the more greenish the picture becomes.

-This function is only available when the input signal is Video, YPbPr or YCbCr.
+⊃ This function is only available when the input signal is S-Video, Video, YPbPr (digital) or YCbCr (digital).